Irreducible representations of tree automorphism groups into Pontryagin spaces: Preserved sesquilinear forms

-\begin{cor} Every spherical irreducible complex or quaternionic representation of $G$ preserving a finite-index nondegenerate sesquilinear form is obtained by tensoring with $\mathbb{C}$ or $\mathbb{H}$ a spherical irreducible real representation of $G$ preserving a finite-index nondegenerate bilinear form. \\ \end{cor}
+\begin{cor} Every spherical irreducible complex or quaternionic representation of $G$ preserving a nondegenerate sesquilinear form is obtained by tensoring with $\mathbb{C}$ or $\mathbb{H}$ a spherical irreducible real representation of $G$ preserving a nondegenerate bilinear form. \\ \end{cor}

 Therefore, from now on, we may assume $\mathbb{K}=\mathbb{R}$, and we are left to show that no nondegenerate bilinear form $B$ of finite index $>1$ can be preserved by a spherical representation of $G$. \\